A long, pleasant wander through Wawayanda State Park on many of the park’s trails, with several stops along Wawayanda Lake.

 - Shorter: Park at the boat launch and make short loops out of Wingdam, Sitting Bear and Laurel Pond, or take Double Pond to Red Dot or to Cedar Swamp Trail and South End.
 Also see the book listings below.

-- Alternate: Wawayanda Lake Kayak.
+- Also: Wawayanda Lake Kayak.

 Our two cents: